Webhooks

 meeting.transcribedA call has finished and its transcript is ready.

 meeting.completedAlias for meeting.transcribed.
-Subscribe to one, not both.

-summary.readyAn AI summary has finished generating (Pro and Enterprise only).
+summary.readyAn AI summary has finished generating.

 Payload format